-Surrey County Council admissions team operate the waiting list in practical terms on behalf of The Mead Infant and Nursery School.
-Any places that become available will be offered to the child at the top of the list on the day the place became available.
+The Mead Infant and Nursery School will operate a waiting list for each year group.
+Surrey County Council admissions team will maintain the waiting list for the main admissions round for Reception until 31st August 2027, after which it will be transferred to the school, unless the school choose for Surrey Admissions to manage their waiting list.
+Any places that become available will be offered to the child at the top of the list.
 The waiting list is ordered according to the criteria of the admission policy with no account being taken of the length of time on the waiting list or any priority order expressed as part of the main admission round.
 Fair Access admissions and school closure arrangements will take priority over the waiting list.